 Why Slow Fashion is the Only Choice for Sustainable Fashion Clothing

 ‘Slow fashion’ is the current buzzword – and the opposite of fast fashion.
-Fast fashion retailers like Zara and H&M flood the market with low-quality clothes.
-They sell garments for people to wear only a few times until someone sets a new trend.
+Fast fashion retailers like Shein and Temu flood the market with low-quality clothing.
+People buy their garments to wear only a few times until an influencer or pop star sets a new trend.

-As people buy fashion they only use now and then before discarding it, landfills globally are full of discarded ‘slow fashion’ items; this affects the environment exponentially.
+As people buy fashion garments that they only use a few times before discarding, global landfills are full of discarded ‘fast fashion’ items.
+This has a devastating effect on the environment.

-Sustainability is an equally important buzzword, so many savvy consumers and designers in the fashion industry have become aware of creating sustainability practices for non-fast fashion garments that will withstand the test of time.
-They create timeless, classic ‘slow fashion’ garments that don't harm the planet.
+Sustainability is an equally important buzzword, which is why so many savvy designers in the fashion industry have become aware of creating sustainability practices for non-fast fashion garments that will withstand the test of time.
+To combat slow fashion, they create timeless, classic garments that don't harm the planet.

-Thus, biodegradable and ethical fashion has become another important trend.
+Thus, biodegradable, ethical, sustainable fashion has become another important trend.
 Slow fashion trends focus on reducing the amount of unethical fashion that manufacturers produce in bucketloads.

 Slow Fashion Clothing is Ethical Fashion

-Slow fashion is, in essence, sustainable clothes.
-Slow fashion UK brand manufacturers produce clothes that are high quality.
+Slow fashion is, in essence, sustainable clothing.
+Slow fashion UK brand manufacturers produce high quality garments.

 The ‘slow fashion’ trend follows on the heels of the slow food movement, created in 1986 by Italian Carlo Petrini.
 The ‘slow food’ movement focused on educating the public about fast food and promoting local food cultures and traditions instead.